South College Asheville

 Information Sessions

 Please find our information session dates below.
-Email Sydney Burnette at sburnette@south.edu to sign up.
-The information session will be from 12:00pm – 1:00pm eastern time.
+Email Sydney Lackey at sburnette@south.edu to sign up.
+The information sessions will be from 12:00pm – 1:00pm eastern time.

 Program Competencies of the South College Asheville Physician Assistant Program